Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

 Reference

-For complete details on the research and implementation, please cite or refer to our journal article:
+For complete details on the research and implementation, please cite to our journal article:
 [Author Names, “Article Title,” Journal Name, Year, DOI/Link]

 ## Key Features